klozn/10-javascript/50-web-development/30-angular/codelab02/README.md

 >
 > Every component has a selector, making it easy to use them as building blocks for your apps.
 Take a moment to go through each component you made.
 Check the selectors, check where they are already used and how
 > everything is tied together.
 It will help you understand Angular apps and how they work.

+## Conclusion
+You've learned how to create modules and components.
+You've seen some basic bindings between the controller and the view.
+You know how to add a component to your app by using its selector.